Choice and Control with Applied Behavior Scientist, Dr. Susan Friedman

 Redefining Cooperation

-One enlightening takeaway from our conversation is Dr. Friedman's stance on the significance of honoring the "no." This idea is about respecting an animal’s refusal, which empowers them and drives trainers to find more effective and enriching ways to get a 'yes'.
+One enlightening takeaway from our conversation is Dr. Friedman's stance on the significance of honoring the "no." This idea is about respecting an animal’s refusal.
+It empowers them and drives trainers to find more effective and enriching ways to get a 'yes.'
 This philosophy underscores the shift from a command-driven relationship to one steeped in dialogue and collaboration.

-Dr. Susan Friedman joins me to explore captivity through the lens of behaviour science — from choice and control to “freeing the operant,” honouring the no, and shaping the yes.
-We discuss how environments shape agency for animals in zoos, sanctuaries, and homes, and what true welfare requires.
+Dr. Susan Friedman joins me to explore captivity through the lens of behavior science.
+We discuss choice and control, “freeing the operant,” honoring the no, and shaping the yes.
+Our conversation covers how environments shape agency for animals in zoos, sanctuaries, and homes.
+We also delve into what true welfare requires.

-Guest Bio: Dr. Susan G. Friedman is a professor emeritus of psychology at Utah State University and the founder of Behavior Works Consulting.
-She has co‑authored chapters in five veterinary texts, and her widely read articles have been translated into 17 languages.
-Susan’s online course, How Behavior Works, has reached students in 64 countries, and she consults internationally with zoos and animal‑care organizations, including teaching for BIAZA’s Animal Trainer Accreditation program.
-She served on the U.S. Fish & Wildlife Service’s California Condor Recovery Team and currently chairs the Scientific Advisory Committee for American Humane’s Film and TV Unit.
+Dr. Susan G. Friedman is a professor emeritus of psychology at Utah State University and the founder of Behavior Works Consulting.
+She has co-authored chapters in five veterinary texts.
+Her widely read articles have been translated into 17 languages.
+Susan’s online course, How Behavior Works, has reached students in 64 countries.
+She consults internationally with zoos and animal-care organizations.
+This includes teaching for BIAZA’s Animal Trainer Accreditation program.
+She served on the U.S. Fish & Wildlife Service’s California Condor Recovery Team.
+Currently, she chairs the Scientific Advisory Committee for American Humane’s Film and TV Unit.
 Her newest initiative, Behavior Works Zoo School, launches in 2026.

-As Promised, below is a glossary of behaviour Science terms discussed in this episode: (if this was at all helpful to you please let me know and I'll start including glossaries in all episodes)
+As promised, below is a glossary of behavior science terms discussed in this episode.
+If this was at all helpful to you, please let me know, and I'll start including glossaries in all episodes.

 Freeing the Operant